slbailey/retrowaves/tower/docs/contracts/NEW_FFMPEG_SUPERVISOR_CONTRACT.md

 - Accept PCM frames at the tick frequency defined in core timing
 - Not block the `AudioPump` / `EncoderManager` tick loop

+### F2.1
+FFmpegSupervisor **MUST** accept PCM frames exactly matching the format defined in the Core Timing & Formats contract.

+This ensures the supervisor contract never drifts if core timing evolves.

 ---

 ## U. No Audio Decisions